sdebacker/TypiCMS/readme.md

 ### Files

 Files module allows you to upload multiple files linked to a resource.
 It uses [DropzoneJS](http://www.dropzonejs.com).
 Thumbnails are generated on the fly with [Croppa](https://github.com/BKWLD/croppa).

 ### Users and groups

 [Sentry 2](https://cartalyst.com/manual/sentry) is used to manage users, groups and permissions.
 Users registration can be enable through the settings panel (/admin/settings).

 ### Translations

-Translations are manageable through the admin panel (/admin/translations).
+Translations can be store in database through the admin panel (/admin/translations).
 Each cell of the translation table is editable in place.

 You can call DB translation everywhere with ``` Lang::get('db.Key') ```, ``` trans('db.Key') ``` or ``` @lang('db.Key') ```.

 ### Settings